Washington Public Records Act & Social Media

 Legal Precedent for Preserving Electronic Records

 In a 2010 decision on the O’Neill v.
-City of Shoreline case, the Supreme Court of Washington determined that metadata, which is the data that describes and identifies other data, is subject to the Public Records Act.
+City of Shoreline case, the Supreme Court of Washington determined that metadata, which is the data that describes and identifies other data, is public information and subject to the Public Records Act.

 This case allows us to consider whether metadata is a public record that must be disclosed under the Public Records Act (PRA), chapter 42.56 RCW.
 This is a matter of first impression before this court.
 We affirm the Court of Appeals and hold that metadata associated with public records is subject to disclosure under the PRA.